112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 ### Cleanliness and sanitation

 <div id="42"><em>42.
-“Why isn't there decent plumbing in French houses?
+“Why isn’t there decent plumbing in French houses?
 The toilet facilities are disgraceful!”</em></div>

 They are.
 What should the French do about it ?
 It takes money to have decent plumbing.
-That's why so many people in France don't have it.
-That's why so many people in our own United States don't have decent plumbing either.
+That’s why so many people in France don’t have it.
+That’s why so many people in our own United States don’t have decent plumbing either.

 The Germans have much better plumbing than the French — the Germans could afford it.